BaosenZ/BaosenZ/README.md

 ### Hi there 👋
+My name is Baosen (Bob) Zhang, a 4th year PhD student.
+- 🔭 I’m currently working on electro-analysis, machine learning, redox flow battery.
+- 🌱 My goal is to combine electro-analysis or redox flow battery with computer science, like data science and machine learning.

 <!--
 **BaosenZ/BaosenZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.